Gopesh2210/Loan-Predictor/README.md

 ### Step 4 - Setting up SQLite database

-- Linux and macOS come preinstalled with SQLite for windows download it from [here](https://www.sqlite.org/download.html)

 - Run the convrert csv to sql.py file to convert the csv file to SQLite database which is in the Loan-Predictor folder